somatechlat/SomaAgentHub/docs/agent-onboarding/soma-agent-01.md

 ---

 **Congratulations!
 You've successfully created your first autonomous agent with SomaAgentHub.
-Your Agent Zero can now authenticate, create sessions, execute tasks, and handle errors gracefully.
+Your SomaAgent01 can now authenticate, create sessions, execute tasks, and handle errors gracefully.
 Ready for the next challenge?
 Try building a [Propagation Agent](propagation-agent.md) to handle real-time data processing.**